aelobdog/colon-lang/README.md

 # colon-lang
-colon is a dynamically typed, interpreted (toy) programming language
+Colon is a dynamically typed, interpreted (toy) programming language